 There are two important caveats to this variable.
 First, changes in plan name do not necessarily imply the plan itself changed.
 For example, the plan may have merely changed its name for marketing purposes.
-Second, the variable NAMECHNG pertains only to changes in plan names at the same establishment; a policyholder may switch plans if she or he switches the establishment (including employer) through which she or he obtains insurance.
+Second, the variable NAMECHNG pertains only to changes in plan names at the same establishment; a policyholder may switch plans if they switch the establishment (including employer) through which they obtain insurance.
 Switches in EPRSIDs and ESTBIDs between rounds indicate those other types of changes.